switowski/portfolio/src/drafts/wtf-excel/index.md

 ---
-title: "WTF Excel?!"
+title: WTF Excel?!
-description: For a tool that underlies probably most of the financial system in the world, Excel has some incredibly weird limitations and quirks.
-Let me share with you a few WTFs I got when working with it.
+description: For a tool that probably underlies most of the financial systems in the world, Excel has some incredibly weird limitations and quirks.
+Let me share a few WTFs I encountered when working with it.
 tags: ['Excel', 'Software - Y U so hard?!']
 date: 2030-01-02
 ---